 Step 7: In the menu “Passthrough Fixed MAC Address ” click on the Dropdown list and identify your router.

-Step 8: Once you have selected your router, click save.
+Step 8: Select your router from the list and click save.
 Go to the firewall status and ensure all the functions are except the IP Passthrough.

 Step 9: Choose restart now from the pop-up menu.
 Restart your router, as well.